Main Policy Content

 - Ask the candidate if s/he requires any special accommodations or has any dietary restrictions.

-- Length of interviews: for fixed-term faculty interviews, a half-day interview is appropriate; for tenure-track faculty interviews, a one day interview is appropriate (possibly with dinner the night before).
+- Length of interviews: for non-tenure track faculty interviews, a half-day interview is appropriate; for tenure-track faculty interviews, a one day interview is appropriate (possibly with dinner the night before).
 For administrative or executive positions, an interview of 1.5 days is optimal.

 - Ensure that the candidate gets breaks and adequate travel time between interview sessions.

 - The interview process should allow the candidate to begin establishing a relationship with the librarian who will be the immediate supervisor.

 - Participants in the interview should understand their roles in the process and their responsibility to provide meaningful written feedback on the candidate.

 - Depending on the position, faculty or staff from outside of the Libraries can be involved in either the interview or invited to meals with the candidate.